 —In this context, how do you see the proposal of the Zapatistas?

 The announcement that a Zapatista delegation will travel to Spain in 2021 to arrive in Madrid on the 13th of Spain, a date that coincides with the 500th anniversary of the fall of Tenochtitlán is an act of dignity and creativity.
 They will travel to Spain to affirm that: “You didn’t conquer us.
-We continue in resistance and in rebellion […] you don’t have to ask our forgiveness for anything, enough already of playing with the distant past to justify with demagoguery and hypocrisy, the current crimes underway.”
-In this sense the struggle and the dynamic of the Zapatistas throughout these many years and the announcement of their trip to Europe mean, for me, the struggle to continue to break this gaze, this narrative of serious social consequences.
+We continue in resistance and in rebellion […] you don’t have to ask our forgiveness for anything, enough already of toying with the distant past to justify with demagoguery and hypocrisy, the current crimes underway.”
+In this sense the struggle and the dynamic of the Zapatistas throughout these many years, and the announcement of their trip to Europe means, for me, the struggle to continue to break this gaze, this narrative of serious social consequences.
 And they break this discourse “crossing oceans and differences.”